backdrop-contrib/fivestar/README.txt

 To configure a CCK field for rating a node while creating a new 'review' node:

-1) Create a new node type called 'review' at Administer -> Content Management -> Content Types.
+1) Create a new node type called 'review' at Administer -> Structure -> Content Types.
 Configure the type.
 Do NOT set any fivestar settings on the content type form!
 We don't want users to actually be able to rate the reviews themselves!